International Champagne Horse Registry

 except where white markings are present.

-may have pink, mottled skin, as do the two above.
+may have pink skin in places, as do the two above.

 Perlino Dun